RobGeada/neuralCI/README.md

 ## Usage:
 **If you have the `rchi-moby` parquet:**

 Place the rchi parquet into the same directory as the notebooks.
-Then, run it through the [dataFormatter](https://github.com/RobGeada/neuralCI/blob/master/dataFormatter.ipynb) notebook followed the [neuralCI](https://github.com/RobGeada/neuralCI/blob/master/neuralCI.ipynb) notebook.
+Then, run the [dataFormatter](https://github.com/RobGeada/neuralCI/blob/master/dataFormatter.ipynb) notebook followed by the [neuralCI](https://github.com/RobGeada/neuralCI/blob/master/neuralCI.ipynb) notebook.

 **If you _don't_ have the `rchi-moby` parquet:**